patrickrauls/AWStour/SslWalkthrough.md

 ### Pre-requisites and considerations
 You will need an account at AWS
-ES6 is not being used for this particular project (but it could be used)
+ES6 is not being used for this particular example (but it could be)
 We are using Postgresql
-Must be using express.static in your server/app file
+Must be using express.static in your server.js/app.js file
 We will be storing sensitive environment variables in a .env file
 * Ensure your .env file is included within your .gitignore file
 * **This may not be the most secure method of handling env vars - but that can be explored at another time**